Balinese ride: rice fields, temples and markets

 We first stop at the Pura LempuyangIt consists of two temples, a small one with just a sacred pool and a big one with huge stairs decorated with dragons.

-On a clear day, the view must be spectacular.
-Unfortunately, with all these clouds, it is difficult to appreciate the panorama at its true value.
+On a clear day, the view of Mount Agung through the split gate must be spectacular.
+Unfortunately, with all these clouds, it's difficult to appreciate the panorama to the full.

 We tie the sarongs.
-Then I imitate Sana, who has bought offerings, and light the incense sticks.
+Then I imitate Sana, who has bought offerings and lit the incense sticks.

 Once seated cross-legged in front of the altar, hands turned towards the sky, we must take three times a flower from another small basket of offerings at our feet, make a small circular gesture, then put the petals in the hair, then behind the two ears.
 After that, time to pause, hands joined, for a prayer.
 Then we are sprinkled with holy water, by the priest in faction, all dressed in white.